THE COSMIC CINEMA OF JORDAN BELSON

 the California School of Fine Art (now Son Francisco Art Institute), and received his B.A..
 Fine Arts (1946) from The

 University of California, Berkeley.
-He saw films by Oskar Fischinger, Norman McLaren and Hans Richter
+He saw films by Oskar Fischinger, Norman McLaren and Hans Richter at the

 historic Art in Cinema screening series in San Francisco in the late 1940s, and later, films by John and James